 Once you have everything down (or while you are getting it down) you’ll want to take a look at what conflicts might be rearing their heads.
 If your weekly newsletter is falling in the same week as your fundraiser and your quarterly survey, you may need to come up with a strategy to make sure that none of your messages get lost.

 Or perhaps just the opposite is true.
 Maybe there are a few weeks where your customers aren’t hearing from you at all.
-What a great time to get a social campaign or new deal out!
+What a great time to get a new deal out!

 By seeing what’s ahead, you’ll be able to avoid over or under-communicating with your customers and make sure that all of those communications don’t go to waste.

 How do you make sure you’re not over-emailing your subscribers?
 Tell us below!